 Students showcase their progress toward developing the Habits of a Learner through Passage Portfolios and Presentations in 3rd, 5th and 8th grade.
 Students use evidence from core subjects (reading, writing, math and science) as well as expeditions, art studio, physical education and adventure to demonstrate to a panel of trained adults, both staff and community members, how the Habits are reflected in their work.

 Adventure and Field Work are critical components of our Expeditionary Learning program for every student.
 Each “crew,” or class, camps twice each school year, with trips ranging from two to 12 days.
 Additionally, Field Work trips beyond the school building occur throughout the year.

 At Odyssey, we are committed to serving students who reflect the diversity of the larger community that surrounds us.
-Children come to Odyssey from their homes in Park Hill, Stapleton, Montbello, Mayfair and across Denver.
+Children come to Odyssey from their homes in Park Hill, Central Park, Montbello, Mayfair and across Denver.
 We prioritize our annual enrollment for new students to ensure that at least 33 percent qualify for the federal free-or-reduced-lunch program.
-Most students return to Odyssey every year; we have a re-enrollment rate above 90 percent.
+Most students return to Odyssey every year; we usually have a re-enrollment rate above 90 percent.

 We participate in the DPS SchoolChoice process.
 New students who are interested in attending Odyssey should list the school when completing the DPS SchoolChoice form.
 Check out our enrollment page.